 1 Pursuant to the terms of the ORCIC prospectus, the share price is subject to change based on fluctuations in NAV (Net Asset Value).
 Please refer to the current ORCIC prospectus for disclosures relating to the share price (referred to as the “public offering price”).

-2 The distribution rate shown is calculated by annualizing the monthly declared base and special distributions per share and dividing by the most recently published public offering price as of November 1, 2021.
+2 The distribution rate shown is calculated by annualizing the monthly declared base and special distributions per share and dividing by the most recently published net asset value as of April 1, 2022.
 The annualized distribution rate shown may be rounded and is net of applicable servicing fees (Class S: 0.85%, Class D: 0.25% and Class I: No servicing fee).
 The payment of future distributions is subject to the discretion of ORCIC’s board of directors and applicable legal restrictions, therefore there can be no assurance as to the amount or timing of any such future distributions.
 Distributions are not guaranteed.
 Up to 100% of distributions have been funded and may continue to be funded by the reimbursement of certain expenses that are subject to repayment to the Adviser of ORCIC.
 Such waivers and reimbursements by the Adviser may not continue in the future.
-For the quarter that ended on September 30, 2021, if the Adviser had not agreed to reimburse certain expenses for ORCIC, 100% of the distributions paid would have come from offering proceeds.
 The repayment of amounts owed to the Adviser will reduce the future distributions to which investors would otherwise be entitled.
 The Adviser did not provide expense support for the quarter ending December 31, 2021.

 This is neither an offer to sell nor a solicitation of an offer to buy the securities described herein.
 Only a prospectus for Owl Rock Core Income Corp. can make such an offer.
 This material is authorized only when it is accompanied or preceded by the Owl Rock Core Income Corp. prospectus.
 Neither the SEC, the Attorney General of the State of New York nor any state securities commission has approved or disapproved of these securities or determined if the prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.
 Securities are offered through Blue Owl Securities LLC, member of FINRA/SIPC, as Dealer Manager.